Greg191134/Voron/Afterburner Optimisation/The Matryoshka/README.md

 ## Cooling improvements

-Regarding improvement on cooling, below is a comparison.
+Regarding improvement on cooling, below is a comparison (open the full size images to better see the differences).

 <img width=1000 src="Comparison - Front.jpg" />

 <img width=1000 src="Comparison - Rear.jpg" />

-So here is the required comparison.
 From left to right
 - Stock cooling (GDSTIME 4020 24V 7500 rpm , 4.49 CFM, 0.57 in H2O)
 - Long 's (Long V2.349 on Discord) duct (GDSTIME 5015 6000 rpm, 5.36 CFM, 1.21 in H2O)
 - My duct (GDSTIME 5015 6000 rpm, 5.36 CFM, 1.21 in H2O integrated in afterburner)